lancenacabuan/shared/README.md

 ---

-## **In Christ: Our New Identity and Calling**
+## **In Christ: Our Transformative Union**

-Being “in Christ” is central to Theosis.
-Through this union, we are granted new life and empowered to live for God’s glory.
-Romans 6:5-6 affirms, “If we have become united with Him in the likeness of His death, certainly we shall also be in the likeness of His resurrection.”
-This new identity frees us from sin’s power and calls us to live as Christ’s representatives.
+Being “in Christ” is central to *Theosis*. **Romans 6:5-6** affirms, “If we have become united with Him in the likeness of His death, certainly we shall also be in the likeness of His resurrection.”

-John 15:5 illustrates our dependence on Christ: “I am the vine, you are the branches; he who abides in Me and I in him bears much fruit.”
-In Christ, we draw our life and strength, enabling us to bear fruit that glorifies God.
+**John 15:5** illustrates our dependence on Christ: “I am the vine, you are the branches; he who abides in Me and I in him bears much fruit.”

+Our union with Christ empowers us to live for God’s glory. **Galatians 2:20** states, “I have been crucified with Christ and I no longer live, but Christ lives in me.”

+In Christ, we are not only imitating Him but are also **participating in His divine nature** (2 Peter 1:4).
+This union with Christ means we are empowered to live as He did, through the Holy Spirit, which transforms us from the inside out.

 **Practical Application:**
 - Embrace your new identity in Christ—knowing you are forgiven and loved.